WebOrigami/docs/src/content/framework/tutorial.md

 The virtual `thumbnails` folder contains a set of thumbnail images _that do not exist._ They are potential images that are only created when you ask for them.

-<span class="tutorialStep"></span> In the preview graph, click a box for a real image to preview it.
+<span class="tutorialStep"></span> In the preview graph, click a box for a real image like `images/van.jpg` to preview it.

-<span class="tutorialStep"></span> Navigate back and click a box for the corresponding thumbnail image to see the same image at a smaller size.
+<span class="tutorialStep"></span> Navigate back and click a box for the corresponding thumbnail image like `thumbnails/van.jpg` to see the same image at a smaller size.

 <span class="tutorialStep"></span> Navigate back to the preview graph.